moonburnt/a2s3/README.md

 - Ability to roll
 - Maybe ability to overcharge basic attack by holding down the button (like knights/archers in king arthur's gold work), coz its fun
-- Maybe move hitboxes under the legs of characters (e.g to some sort of "shadow") and reshape them to be ovals or rectangles, to make combat feel the same regardless of camera angle
 - Maybe make camera angle adjustable in game (with mouse wheel or something, between some degrees)

 ## License: